โš—๏ธBiological Chemistry II

 RNA Polymerase II

-• Synthesizes mRNA from DNA templates—the enzyme that actually performs transcription of protein-coding genes
+• Synthesizes mRNA from DNA templates for protein-coding genes

-• Requires general transcription factors (GTFs) for promoter recognition and initiation; cannot bind DNA alone
+• Cannot bind promoter DNA on its own.
+It requires general transcription factors (GTFs) for promoter recognition and initiation

 TFIID (Including TBP)

-• Recognizes and binds the TATA box—this is the first step in assembling the pre-initiation complex (PIC)
+• Recognizes and binds the TATA box, which is the first committed step in assembling the pre-initiation complex (PIC)

-Compare: RNA Polymerase II vs. TFIID—both are essential for transcription, but TFIID provides promoter recognition while Pol II provides catalytic activity.
-If an FRQ asks what happens when TBP is mutated, focus on loss of promoter positioning.
+Compare: RNA Polymerase II vs. TFIID: both are essential for transcription, but TFIID provides promoter recognition while Pol II provides catalytic activity.
+If a question asks what happens when TBP is mutated, focus on loss of promoter positioning and failure to nucleate PIC assembly.

 Pre-Initiation Complex Assembly Factors